 $2169.30, invested at 7% interest over 15 years, yields $5,985.17

 Um, this is not a really good deal.
 And that is being generous - assuming a really cheap system, self-installed, and rosy scenarios with regard to electricity savings.
+And that is also assuming my self-installation labor is free and than the unit never needs repair over those 15 years.
+And my personal experience with hydronic heating circulating pumps is that they maybe last 10 years, particularly with hard water.

 So, one of two things.
 First, you would have to get the cost down by a lot, to make this attractive.
 A $1000 system, maybe. $3000?
 Even with a tax credit, the better investment is a mutual fund.
 Second, the hassle factor is immense, and not enough, in my opinion, to warrant the rate of return even if the thing were $1000.
+Drilling holes in your roof and making your life more complex should pay back better than this.

 I will keep researching this.
 They do make flexible pool heaters that use a flexible plastic tubing mat that is easy to install and is freeze resistant.
 But for some reason, these are not widely used for domestic hot water.
 Such a system might not need a pump and expansion tank, if it just used city water pressure to circulate the hot water.